mlc-ai/mlc-llm/docs/deploy/cli.rst

 After installation, activating ``mlc-chat-venv`` environment in Conda will give the ``mlc_chat_cli`` command available.

 .. note::
     The prebuilt package supports **Metal** on macOS and **Vulkan** on Linux and Windows.
-It is possible to use other GPU runtimes such as **CUDA** by compiling MLCChat CLI from source.
+It is possible to use other GPU runtimes such as **CUDA** by compiling MLCChat CLI from the source.

 .. _mlcchat_build_from_source:

 Option 2.
 Build MLC Runtime from Source
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We also provid options to build mlc runtime libraries and ``mlc_chat_cli`` from source.
+We also provide options to build mlc runtime libraries and ``mlc_chat_cli`` from source.
 This step is useful when you want to directly obtain a version of mlc runtime library
 and the cli.
-Please click the details below to see the instruction.
+Please click the details below to see the instructions.

 .. collapse:: Details